- Finance Authority of Maine, http://www.famemaine.com/

 Students who are worried about paying for higher education can turn to a variety of sources on the federal and state level.
 It all begins with the FAFSA, or Free Application for Federal Student Aid.
 Since many scholarships, grants and the like are based on this, students should start there.

-The Finance Authority of Maine (FAME) offers a wealth of information on all financial aid sources within the state.
+The Finance Authority of Maine (FAME) offers a wealth of information on financial aid sources within the state.
 Here's a sampling of what's available:

 - Tuition Waiver Program (Public Servant): Available to the immediate families of public servants who were killed in the line of duty, this provides a full waiver of tuition at a university or community college in Maine.

-- Maine Community Foundation Scholarships: Numerous scholarships are offered for Maine residents, and are broken down for easy searching by type or region, as well as special scholarships available to those who meet very specific criteria.
+- Maine Community Foundation Scholarships: Numerous scholarships are offered for qualified Maine residents, and are broken down for easy searching by type or region, as well as special scholarships available to those who meet very specific criteria.